AndreaPontrandolfo/eslint-plugin-remeda/README.md

 ## Preamble

-This plugin was originally derived from a [eslint-plugin-lodash](https://github.com/eslint-plugins/eslint-plugin-lodash) fork [eslint-plugin-lodash-f](https://github.com/AndreaPontrandolfo/eslint-plugin-lodash) and used that as a base to build upon.
+This plugin was originally derived from a [eslint-plugin-lodash](https://github.com/wix-incubator/eslint-plugin-lodash) fork [eslint-plugin-lodash-f](https://github.com/AndreaPontrandolfo/eslint-plugin-lodash) and used that as a base to build upon.

 ## Usage

-### Shared Rule Settings

-These are settings that can be shared by all of the rules.
-All settings are under the `lodash` inside the general `settings` object.
-For more info about shared settings, read the [ESLint Configuration Guide](http://eslint.org/docs/user-guide/configuring#adding-shared-settings).

-- **pragma**: specifies the name you use for the Lodash variable in your code.
-If none is specified, the plugin checks what was `import`ed in ES6 modules or `require`d in commonjs.
-- **version**: specifies the major Lodash Version you are using (default is `4`).
-  If you wish to use this plugin with Lodash v3, this value should be `3`. (on by default in the config `v3`)

 Finally, enable all of the rules that you would like to use.